Forzooo/cryptographyComplements/docs/tools/isOdd.rst

         return True

-Note: The ``isNumber`` function is used to check if all the entered inputs are all numbers.
+Note: The ``isNumber`` function is used to check if all the entered inputs are numbers.